airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 ### For Airbyte Open Source

-For **Airbyte Open Source** users, the simplest way to set up the Google Analytics 4 connector is to create a Service Account and set up a JSON key file for authentication.
+For **Airbyte Open Source** users, the recommended way to set up the Google Analytics 4 connector is to create a Service Account and set up a JSON key file for authentication.
 Please follow the steps below to set up the connector using this method.

 #### Create a Service Account for authentication